zeki-ozen/MobileAppDevelopment/mobile_final_project_EN.md

 The aim of this final project is not only to submit a working application but also to:

-- Experience the end-to-end mobile app development process,
+- Experience the mobile app development process,
 - Apply Git and basic project management practices,
 - Think in a user-centric way (UI/UX),
 - Make architectural and data management decisions, even at a basic level.